 The Clerk of elections shall be the sitting Vice President

 a.
 If the Vice President is running for S.S.A. office in that election cycle then the Clerk of Elections will be appointed by the President and confirmed by the University Student Senate.
-This person may not be seeking S.S.A. office the following congress
+This person may not be seeking S.S.A. office the following congress.

 The Clerk of Elections shall create rules to be followed by all candidates interested in running for an officer position.